-With a Timely account, you can import events into your event calendar and other software solutions from any external source using our CSV import tool.
+With a Timely account, you can import events from CSV files into your Journey calendar from any external source using our CSV import tool.
 Here’s a guide to creating a CSV file with your events.

 CSV import is geared towards users who are technically savvy and understand how CSV files work.
 If this is not you, we recommend you import events using an ICS feed instead.

 In the CSV file the field value separator is a comma (,), and the field value delimiter is a double quotation mark (").
 To import from CSV, you must specify the correct field names as the first row: